-You will see not only Foundation Degrees, HNDs and HNCs but we also have degrees in Social Work, Fashion Production and Business, Professional Development in Leadership & Management and several IT degrees.
+On our website you will see not only Foundation Degrees, HNDs and HNCs but we also have degrees in Fashion Production and Business, Professional Development in Leadership & Management and several IT degrees.
+Applications for our Social Work degree are via UCAS only.